 Mountain bike rental includes:

 - Scott Scale 60 bikes which have been maintained in-house by our Shimano-qualified bike mechanic.
-Bikes have front suspension, hydraulic disc brakes, and 27 gears.
+Bikes have front suspension, hydraulic disc brakes.

 - Tool Kit